NathanaelGo/the-halcyon-cradle/PCs/Morai.md

 - Once a Paladin for [[Deus Aurelia]]
 - Afflicted with [[The Stars|The Voices]]
 	- A receiver for star based communication
+- Parents were high level Inquisitors of Citadel of Light - "Valeries and Berserkers"

 # Teleportations
 - [[Gastkeep]] Brairs residency